-The Chase 'quints', short for quintuplets, are the five children of father Bob Chase and his bossy wife Carol.
+The Chase 'quints', short for quintuplets, are the five children of Bob Chase and his bossy wife Carol.
 The eldest, hunky athlete Parker, is the popular pride and protector of his siblings, especially his brothers who look up to him and accept some superior insults and insinuations in exchange for his welcome help.
-Second brother Pierce is a bit of a nitwit, 'baby brother' Patton cocky and pushy.
-Paige is an empty-headed but popular fashion-addict, her sister Penny smarter but bitter as an unattractive social outcast.Written by
+Second brother Pearce is a nitwit; 'baby brother' Patton is cocky and pushy.
+Paige is an empty-headed but popular fashion-addict, her sister Penny is smarter but less popular.Written by

 4 of 9 people found this review helpful.

 Was this review helpful to you?